 You can familiarise yourself with the IELTS test formats here.

 IELTS opens a door of opportunities.
 More than 10,000 organisations globally trust IELTS, so when you take the test you can be confident that it is recognised by educational institutions, employers, governments and professional bodies around the world.

 IELTS caters for English language variations across the globe.
 Each question combination in every release of the test is thoroughly researched and tested.
 IELTS continues to set the standard for English language testing today, after having been first developed 30 years ago, in 1990.

 IELTS gives you the opportunity to have an individual face-to-face conversation with an examiner and get assessed based on your true language skills.

 IELTS provides a trustworthy, globally standardized, easily interpreted view on your English language competence.
 Governments in Australia, Canada, New Zealand and the United Kingdom use IELTS to process immigration applications.

 Choose paper-based or computer-delivered IELTS+–

 The tests are the same, both tests include the reading, writing, listening and speaking tests.
-In the paper-based test, test takers enter their answers on paper in a classroom setting of 20 or more people.
+In the paper-based test, test takers enter their answers on paper in a classroom setting of c.
+20 people.
 In the computer-delivered test, test takers get test instructions and type their answers on a computer in a language studio setting with 12 or fewer candidates.
 The speaking test is the same in both test formats: an individual face-to-face dialogue with an examiner.